 We continue to closely monitor and evaluate the developments in Russia as well as any changes in international laws and sanctions.
 We believe that operational complexity will increase over time and therefore continually evaluate these potential impacts on our business.
-As such, we continue to actively evaluate various options, strategies and contingencies with respect to our business in Russia, including, but not limited to:
+As such, we continue to actively evaluate various options, strategies and contingencies with respect to our business business.
+As such we continue to actively evaluate various options, strategies and contingencies with respect to our business business business business and sanctions;

-- continuing the business in compliance with applicable laws and sanctions; - evaluating the continued use or change in products, equipment and service offerings we currently provide in Russia; - curtailing or winding down our activities over time; - potentially divesting some or all of our assets or businesses in Russia, which could include the option of reentering the country if and when sanctions or applicable laws would allow for the same and; - potential nationalization of the business.
+- evaluating the continued use or change in products, equipment and service offerings we currently provide in Russia; - curtailing or winding down our activities over time;

+- potentially divesting some or all of our assets or businesses in Russia, which could include the option of reentering the country if and when sanctions or applicable laws would allow for the same and; - potential nationalization of the business.